simao-ferreira/dotfiles/documentation/WIP/APPEARANCE.md

 `Chromium` and other apps might not function properly after changes to `compton`.
 A common solution is to change the configuration file from `backend = "xrender` to `"backend = "glx"`.

 ### Icon packs, cursors and fonts
-More configurations can be made, either by adding or modifying the config or using the GUI of `lxappearance`, also called `Customize look and feel`.
-This package is installed by default, from it with it is possible to load new icon packs, mouse cursors, among other configurations.
-Also changing fonts and font size.

 Fonts are loaded in different ways under Mi3, there are several config files or applications with different fonts setup.
 When changing the `.i3/config` file the font input changes bar fonts, but not apps and terminal.
 For terminal Mi3 comes with URxvt as default, for it changed can be made `.Xresources`.
 URxvt is more configurable than usual, and when installing it from scratch it's look is extremely different from the configurations usually seen online.